Fabry Disease

 Signs & Symptoms

-- Angiokeratomas appearing as clusters of small, dark red skin lesions.
+Angiokeratomas appearing as clusters of dark red skin lesions in the lower trunk.

-- Hypohidrosis or anhidrosis leading to heat intolerance.
+Hypohidrosis or decreased sweating leading to heat intolerance.

 History of Present Illness

-- Chronic, burning neuropathic pain in the hands and feet (acroparesthesias).
+Patients typically report episodic burning pain in the hands and feet (acroparesthesias) starting in childhood.

 Past Medical History